-M.4.3 Student Identification Badge Policy
+M.4.3 Student ID Policy

 The purpose of this policy is to ensure the safety and security of all students and staff on the Christian Academy of Louisville Campus.
 ID cards help us in identifying students as well as visitors and potential trespassers.
-Student Identification Cards will be provided to every student.
-EVERY student must wear their ID cards at all times while on school grounds during the hours of 8:10 a.m. to 3:10 p.m.
+Student Identification (ID) Cards will be provided to every student.

+1. All students must wear their current year ID cards from 8:15 a.m. to 3:10 p.m.